 The name “Turkish coffee” is something a misnomer, though it’s a popular one.
 The problem is that there are plenty of places around the world that drink coffee in this way, and they don’t appreciate having their preparation style named after Turkey.
 For example, this method of coffee preparation is popular in both Greece and Serbia, and they certainly don’t call it Turkish coffee: they refer to it as Greek coffee or Serbian coffee, respectively.

 Regardless, this mud-like coffee is more popular than its naysayers might believe, with much enthusiasm for it in Israel, Bosnia, and more.
-Additionally, there is also a popular tradition in many cultures where after a cup is drank, the cup is overturned, and the remaining grounds can be used to tell someone’s fortune.
+Additionally, there is also a popular tradition in many cultures where after a cup is drunk, the cup is overturned, and the remaining grounds can be used to tell someone’s fortune.
 So don’t judge: whether you like it or not, this style of coffee has quite a worthy history, and is still going strong today.